jdeisenberg/icljs/_sources/preface.rst

 *graphic will go here as soon as I write the code for it*

-If you think about it, most of what you do in programs is transformation of data.
+If you think about it, most of what computers do is transformation of data.
 When you make an online purchase, the quantity, price, and customer information gets transformed into a record somewhere in a database.
-That data gets transformed into purchse orders, receipts, emails, and a host of other forms.
+That data gets transformed into purchase orders, receipts, emails, and a host of other forms.
 Once you start thinking in terms of transformations, you will see them everywhere.

 With ClojureScript